-Figure 4.1.B - Photograph of Open storage container

 As can be seen from the photographs these containers fit all of the required specifications.
 They are light weight and inexpensive.
 They are durable and provide protection from outside elements.
 The top cover is clear and removable.
 The containers are already divided allowing isolation between the sensor cells.
 It is also important to note that the containers are commercially available in a number of different overall sizes and inter-dimensional cell division sizes.
 The group also intends to use a completely undivided container mounted below the divided containers to house the primary control circuit.

 While these containers are almost a perfect solution to the overall design needs for the project there are a few primary complications that they create, which the group has addressed.
 The first is that there may be need to modify the containers to get the ten by ten grid needed for the project.
 Secondly, the cells are completely sealed so the group will have to make openings to allow for the passage of wires.
 Also, the bottom of the containers is clear which makes the control and other circuits visible from the outside.
 This is coupled with the issue that the clear dividers between the cells will allow light and infrared waves to pass between cells causing distortion and interference.
 To address this, the group intends on painting the bottom portion of the containers a solid non-transparent color.
 Finally, the top surface of the containers is clear, but too translucent which again makes the sensor cells visible.
 To deal with this issue the group will attempt to ‘tint’ the top surface of the device with polarized window tint.
 This tint is often one sided allowing visible light to pass out of the device but not back in.
 This should make the sensor and display cells less visible and also reduce the possibility of ambient light interference with the infrared sensor.